FrostSource/HLACaptionReplacer/README.md

         "scenes.johnson_scared_03" "<clr:29,72,191>I'm getting out of here!"
         ...

-    If you decide later on to use a different color for this character then changing three lines is trivial enough, but you may have dozens of lines for your character, and while find/replace exists, pre-processors simplify this process by allowing you to define the color at the top of the file:
+    If you decide later on to use a different color for this character then changing three lines is trivial enough, but you may have dozens of lines for your character, and while find/replace exists, the `define` directive simplifies this process by allowing you to define the color at the top of the file:

         # $Color-Johnson clr:29,72,191
         ...